 The performance uses linguistic cross-dressing and physical play to tell the story about the great, male composer.
 Gender, sexuality and megalomania constitutes one dimension of the performance, alongside the hygiene and fashion of the Baroque era.
 Caisa Stina Forssberg portrays Händel of its premiere at Atalante.

-Concept: Henriette Pedersen
+Concept/director: Henriette Pedersen

-Text: Carl-Mikael Edenborg
+Text: Carl-Michael Edenborg

 Performer: Caisa-Stina Forssberg

 Sound/music/concept: Katrine Ganer Skaug

 Dramaturgy: Kai Johnsen

 Program text: Anette Therese Pettersen